1sth1sth1ng0n/smscli/README.md

 # Set Management Status CLI (sms-cli)

+Simple CLI tool to set the management status of Jamf Pro computer object(s) via the universal api.
+Iterates a Jamf Advanced Computer Search and updates each individual object.

 > Jamf removed the ability to mass action modify the management account status for computers in 10.49.
 We can mass modify computer objects via the uapi instead.

 ## Setup